 She has previously been awarded a three-year entrance scholarship and the 2011/2012 International Politics Finalists' Dissertation Prize by Aberystwyth University, an Emily Sarah Montgomery Travel Scholarship by Queen's University Belfast, a JoinEU-SEE Penta Scholarship by the Erasmus Mundus Action 2 Programme and three Early Career Researcher support grants from Edinburgh Law School.

-Laura is currently a serving member of the Edinburgh Law School Equality and Diversity committee.
+Laura is currently a member of the interdisciplinary Cultures of Peace and Violence Network, and the Edinburgh Law School Equality and Diversity committee.

 Current Research Interests